 Weather: The biggest show on earth

-In this era of streaming movies and watching YouTube videos, there still remains the biggest show in the whole wide world: The weather.
-Admission is free and good seats are plentiful.
-There are no commercials and it runs 24/7.
+In this era of streaming movies and watching YouTube videos, the weather remains the biggest show on earth: Admission is free and good seats are plentiful.
+Plus, no commercials.
+And it runs 24/7.

 Weather engages everyone, from villagers in the snowy Himalayan peaks to commuters on the LA freeway.